We all want a united and successful sales organisation, don’t we?

 The process of reviewing and choosing the best tech for your business.
 There are thousands of tools available on the market at any given time; it’s essential to perform due diligence.

 The onboarding stage.
-Here, the sales leader will sign up for the tool and arrange training for the rest of the team, if necessary.
+Here, the sales leader will sign up for the sales automation tool and arrange training for the rest of the team, if necessary.